DHTMLX/scheduler-docs/data/api/scheduler_closeallsections.md

 closeAllSections
 =============

 @short:
-	closes all sections in the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+	closes all sections in the currently active view

 @example:
 scheduler.closeAllSections();